deltaDAO/mvg-portal/content/pages/privacy/en.md

 ## 2. What's personal data?

-Personal data is any information that can be (directly or indirectly) related to you. deltaDAO processes a minimal amount of personal data, as we believe your personal data belongs to you.
+Personal data is any information that can be (directly or indirectly) associated with you.
 We process the following personal data.

-- **IP address:** Your IP address is processed when visiting and using our portal demonstrator.
+- **Usage Data (including IP addresses):** Usage Data including your IP address and the address of the content accessed (URL) are processed when visiting and using our portal demonstrator.
+In addition, depending on the configuration, your browser transmits further data (browser type, browser version, operating system used, referrer URL).
 - **E-mail:** If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

 For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter "Processing operations according to Article 13 GDPR".